Manuela Thiess Garcia has worked in theatre and film as well as a teacher in various schools and settings, but her main interest is photography.

 Other Formative Experiences:

 Manuela is the daughter of the actress Ursula Thiess and the stepdaughter of the actor Robert Taylor.
 She also was a part-time prison activist and taught in the California Department of Corrections for 15 years.
 In addition, she has taught at a juvenile hall as well as multi-leveled courses in part time assignments in Art, English, and Literature.
+She has also worked as a suicide prevention counselor.

 Since she moved to Mexico in 2008 with her husband - Gustavo Garcia, an optometrist, artist, and motorcycle enthusiast - she has devoted most of her time to photography.
 In addition, she enjoys reading, drawing, painting on furniture, and writing poetry, as well as working with some of the neighborhood children where she lives.